yuvalmGS/gigaspaces-wiki-jekyll/xap97/split-brain-and-island-scenarios.markdown

 1. A more complex form of "islands" would be if on both islands GSCs are available, leading both GSMs to behave as primaries and deploy the failed PUs.
 Reconciling at this point will need to take data integrity into account.

+{% info %}
-{% infosign %} The only recommendation at this point would be to manually reconcile the cluster.
+The only recommendation at this point would be to manually reconcile the cluster.
 Kill the GSM, with only one remaining managing GSM, reload the GSCs hosting the backup space instances, and in the end, load a backup GSM.
+{%endinfo%}

 # Common Causes For a Split-Brain